cesar0205/RBM-for-Collaborative-Filtering/README.md

 ![MSE error](mse_error.png)

-For final evaluation, precision, recalll and f1 score were calculated using the test set.
+For final evaluation, Precision, Recall and F1 score were calculated using the test set.
 A rating greater than 3 is consider positive.

 Precision: 0.7106\
 Recall: 0.9178\